Radom12/Radom12/README.md

 - My passion for AI and its potential to impact society

 ## 📫 How to Reach Me
-- Connect with me on LinkedIn: [your LinkedIn profile URL]
+- Connect with me on LinkedIn: [https://www.linkedin.com/in/abhyudith-bharadhwaj-047b99252/]
-- Send me an email: [your email address]
+- Send me an email: [abhyudith03@gmail.com]

 ## ⚡ Fun Fact
 - I'm an avid chess player and have led my college team to state-level tournaments.